Azure/azure-powershell/src/Network/Network/help/Update-AzLoadBalancerFrontendIpConfig.md

 ```

 ### -PrivateIpAddress
-Specifies the private IP address of the load balancer that is associated with the front-end IP configuration to set.
+The private IP address of the IP configuration.
-Specify this parameter only if you also specify the *Subnet* parameter.

 ```yaml
 Type: System.String